awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + `procstat` – Optional\.
 Specifies that you want to retrieve metrics from individual processes\.
 For more information, see [Collect Process Metrics with the procstat Plugin](CloudWatch-Agent-procstat-process-metrics.md)\.
 + `statsd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `StatsD` protocol\.
 The CloudWatch agent acts as a daemon for the protocol\.
 You use any standard `StatsD` client to send the metrics to the CloudWatch agent\.
 For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.

 The following is an example of a `metrics` section for a Linux server\.
-In this example, three CPU metrics, three netstat metrics, and three process metrics are collected, and the agent is set up to receive additional metrics from a `collectd` client\.
+In this example, three CPU metrics, three netstat metrics, three process metrics, and one disk metric are collected, and the agent is set up to receive additional metrics from a `collectd` client\.

 ```
   "metrics": {